 Early diagnosis of prostate cancer is usually confined to cancer within the gland whereas a delayed diagnosis risks its spread to adjacent tissues and organs.
 Moreover, early detection also provides early as well as successful treatment chances.

-However, prostate cancer does not cause any particular signs and symptoms mainly during its initial phase.
+However, this type of cancer does not cause any particular signs and symptoms mainly during its initial phase.
 Although, later during more advanced stage it might cause signs and symptoms like:

 - Trouble urinating